const-ae/lemur/README.md

 <img src="man/figures/README-lemur_umap-1.png" width="80%" style="display: block; margin: auto;" />

-Next, we will calculate the expected effect of the panobinostat treatment for each gene and cell.
+Next, we will predict the effect of the panobinostat treatment for each gene and cell.
 The `test_de` function takes a `lemur_fit` object and returns the object with a new assay `"DE"`.
 This assay contains the predicted log fold change between the conditions specified in `contrast`.
 Note that `lemur` implements a special notation for contrasts.
 Instead of providing a contrast vector or design matrix column names, you provide for each *condition* the levels, and `lemur` automatically forms the contrast vector.
 This makes the contrast more readable.